theseanything/civilservicelgbt.github.io/_posts/2019-05-22-introducing-new-bisexuality-fact-sheet.md

   What’s it like to be bisexual in the Civil Service?
 We've produced a new fact sheet on bisexuality to support bi+ inclusion in the Civil Service.
 image: /assets/images/posts/bi-fact-sheet.png
+image-alt: "The front cover of the new bisexuality fact sheet"
 permalink: /2019/05/22/introducing-new-bisexuality-fact-sheet/
 published: true
 preview: false